-"Many doctors and speculative physiologists along with some anatomists and naturalists ... have supposed that the vital force was in opposition to the physico-chemical forces, and that this vital force dominated all the phenomena of life, subjecting them to altogether special laws, and making the organism an organized whole which the experimenter could not touch without destroying the very character of life touch without destroying the very character of life itself. . . .
-These ideas, which were current in other time periods, are undoubtedly fading away now more and more; however, it is important to wipe out the final traces of them, because whatever remains of these so-called vitalist ideas in certain minds represents a real obstacle to the progress of experimental medicine."
+"Many doctors and speculative physiologists along with some anatomists and naturalists

+... have supposed that the vital force was in opposition to the physico-chemical forces, and that this vital force dominated all the phenomena of life, subjecting them to altogether special laws, and making the organism an organized whole which the experimenter could not touch without destroying the very character of life itself... .
+These ideas, which were current in other time periods, are undoubtedly fading away now more and more; however, it is important to wipe out the final traces of them because whotever remains of these so called them, because whatever remains of these so-called vitalist ideas in certain minds represents a real obstacle to the progress of experimental medicine."